May 17, 2023

 Starting a blog is a common marketing strategy for companies, but it can be a significant investment (more if you want to improve your SEO with these articles😥!).
 Not only does it require qualified personnel and a lot of time, but it also takes a while to see results (don’t worry you won’t have to hire a SEO content specialist😜!)

 If your goal is to attract traffic quickly, paid ads on other platforms may be a better option, even though they may sound more invasive and expensive.
 Writing a blog is not an easy task either; it involves a lot of research and analysis.
 However, it can be very helpful for organic website positioning in the long term, and if you decide to test this channel, we can help you with that 🤝!

-The theory tells us that it's creating content designed so that search engines, such as Google, will correctly position your content and it will appear in the first search positions.
+Our logic tells us that it's creating content designed so that search engines, such as Google, will correctly position your content and it will appear in the first search positions.

-But we must not forget one thing: we do not write for Google.
+But cannot not forget one thing: we do not write for Google.
 We have to write for our target and find topics that interest them, and then our goal will be to see how to optimize this content so that Google understands it correctly and rewards us for it 😬.

 The content is written for people and based on their interests, let's not get obsessed with SEO.

 Step 0.
 Get to Know Your Ideal Customer Profile (ICP)

 Step 2.
 Look for related questions to the keyword

 Step 3.
 Create your blog draft (with AI) and start writing

 Step 4.
 Optimize Text and Expressions to make it easier to understand